You Can Now Get a COVID-19 Vaccine in China. That Might Not Be a Good Thing

 Read more: Inside the Unprecedented Scramble to Immunize the World Against COVID-19

 Sinovac has promised to supply 40 million CoronaVac doses to Indonesia by March 2021.
-São Paulo Governor João Doria said the federal government had also agreed to buy 46 million doses of CoronaVac, one of at least five vaccines undergoing stage 3 trials in the country, which has the world’s third highest infection tally.
+São Paulo Governor João Doria said Brazil’s federal government had also agreed to buy 46 million doses of CoronaVac, one of at least five vaccines undergoing stage 3 trials in the country, which has the world’s third highest infection tally.

 “The first results of the clinical study conducted in Brazil prove that among all the vaccines tested in the country, CoronaVac is the safest, the one with the best and most promising rates,” Doria told reporters Monday.